Inbound vs outbound marketingPosted by Ryan Jones on Dec 12, 2018. Reading time: 6 mins

 You picked up your phone, went to a search engine and typed in 'emergency plumber' or something similar, didn't you?

-In the internet age, we have become increasingly inundated with advertising and other forms of outbound marketing.
-This has had a profound effect on the collective consciousness - as CMO reports, over seventy percent of Australians now say that “advertising can’t be trusted”.
-(This is precisely why ad blockers are so popular!).
+In the internet age, we have become inundated with advertising and other forms of outbound marketing.
+This has had a profound effect on the collective consciousness.
+CMO reports over seventy per cent of Australians now say that "advertising can't be trusted".

-Millions of pieces of content are shared on social media every day, from silly memes to valuable bits of insight on Linkedin and everything in between.
-Overall, organic, value-based content is always more likely to be shared than ads - even if the “value” provided is nothing more than a laugh.
+Millions of pieces of content are shared on social media every day, from silly memes to valuable insight and everything in between.
+Overall, organic, value-based content is always more likely to be shared than ads - even if the 'value' provided is nothing more than a laugh.
 This is precisely why inbound marketing and social media marketing go together hand in hand.

-Last, but certainly not least, inbound marketing is more valuable because the content created for inbound marketing can outlast your initial campaign.
+Inbound marketing is more valuable because the content created can outlast your initial campaign.
 This is especially true as thought-leaders continue developing new methods for recycling content.
-Ads, on the other hand, tend to lose their value as soon as the ad spend dries up!
+Ads tend to lose their value as soon as the ad spend dries up!

-Your content also becomes an indicator to search engines on your authority in your chosen area of expertise, helping you build your search engine rankings over time.
+Your content also becomes an indicator to search engines on your authority in your chosen area of expertise.
+This helps you build your search engine rankings over time.

-Although both inbound and outbound marketing have their strong points, inbound is undeniably the better fit for most modern customers, regardless of whether you work in a B2B or B2C industry.
+Inbound and outbound marketing have their pros and cons.
+To us, inbound is undeniably a better marketing strategy for most modern organisations.
+This is true, regardless of whether you work in a B2B or B2C industry.